bertreb/pimatic-luftdaten/README.md

 1. Luftdaten Device.

 Gets PM10, PM2.5 data from specific sensor.
-The AQI data is calculated from that Add the device with the Sensor ID into the devices section:
+The AQI data is calculated from that.
+Add the device with the Sensor ID into the devices section:
 ###
     {